-Before lenders decide to lend you money, they must know if you are willing and able to pay back that mortgage.
-To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to lend you money, they have to know that you are willing and able to repay that mortgage loan.
+To assess whether you can repay, they look at your income and debt ratio.
+To calculate your willingness to repay the mortgage loan, they look at your credit score.

 Your credit score comes from your history of repayment.
-They don't consider your income, savings, down payment amount, or personal factors like sex race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was envisioned as a way to consider only what was relevant to a borrower's likelihood to repay a loan.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was envisioned as a way to consider solely what was relevant to a borrower's likelihood to pay back a loan.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
-Your score results from both positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score results from both positive and negative information in your credit report.
+Late payments lower your credit score, but consistently making future payments on time will improve your score.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This history ensures that there is sufficient information in your credit to build a score.
-If you don't meet the criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
+This payment history ensures that there is enough information in your report to build a score.
+If you don't meet the minimum criteria for getting a credit score, you might need to work on your credit history before you apply for a mortgage loan.